craigerskine/pxl.media/content/games/nights-of-azure-2-bride-of-the-new-moon.md

 ---
-title: Nights of Azure 2: Bride of The New Moon
+title: 'Nights of Azure 2: Bride of The New Moon'
 platform: switch
 genre:
   - rpg